Sponge: Skeleton

 The calcium carbonate or silica spicules of most sponge genera make them too rough for most uses, but two genera, Hippospongia and Spongia, have soft, entirely fibrous skeletons.
 Early Europeans used soft sponges for many purposes, including padding for helmets, portable drinking utensils and municipal water filters.
 Until the invention of synthetic sponges, they were used as cleaning tools, applicators for paints and ceramic glazes and discreet contraceptives.
 However, by the mid-20th century, overfishing brought both the animals and the industry close to extinction.

 Many objects with sponge-like textures are now made of substances not derived from poriferans.
 Synthetic sponges include personal and household cleaning tools, breast implants, and contraceptive sponges.
 Typical materials used are cellulose foam, polyurethane foam, and less frequently, silicone foam.

 The luffa "sponge", also spelled loofah, which is commonly sold for use in the kitchen or the shower, is not derived from an animal but mainly from the fibrous "skeleton" of the sponge gourd (Luffa aegyptiaca, Cucurbitaceae).

+Sea sponges have also been used as an insertable menstrual product, and are sometimes marketed as reusable.
+Current assessments of their safety differ; early studies found them contaminated with mould, bacteria and sand, and the US Food and Drug Administration has not approved any sea sponges for sale as menstrual products in the US.
+Synthetic single-use alternatives are available in Australia and European Union countries, often called "soft tampons".